 For more information on the Roadmap, read this article published in the Reos Partners' newsletter.

-Knowing that low-income students were dropping out due to small, unexpected financial setbacks, BMGF saw a clear opportunity to have a measurable impact on completion rates and approached Reos Partners to convene the EAL.
+The EAL has been supported by the Bill & Melinda Gates Foundation as part of their Postsecondary Success programme.
+The foundation saw a clear opportunity to have a measurable impact on completion rates and approached Reos Partners to convene the EAL.

 As described earlier, 70 percent of higher education institutions in the United States offer some level of emergency aid, yet few have comprehensive programmes.
 Some barriers identified by the lab team:

 Institutional focus.
 Aid resources tend to be designed around the institution, rather than the student.
-Reversing this requires building new mental models.

 Communication gaps.
 Students are often unaware that emergency aid even exists.